Privacy & Cookies Notice

 What information does Intralinks collect about users of its Service and how is this information used?

 This section applies to users of the Intralinks Service.
 If you only use our public website, this section does not apply to you.
 If you, your employer or a third party decide to purchase our Service, we will use your Personal Information for purposes of providing the Service to you.
 We will also provide your Personal Information to trusted partners and our affiliates who work on behalf of Intralinks and use your Personal Information to help Intralinks provide the Service.
-Such partners include database providers (such as Oracle), data analytics providers (such as Amazon Web Services) and other suppliers who assist with providing technical support (such as RightNow (Oracle) and IntegrityNet).
+Such partners include database providers, data analytics providers (such as Amazon Web Services) and other suppliers who assist with providing technical support.
 We use this information because we have a legitimate business interest in performing the contract that we have entered into with you, your employer or a third party and in providing, managing and administering our Service.

 Setting Up the Service